jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 Save the above to `envoy.yaml` file.

 The Envoy configuration sets up a single listener on port 18000 that returns a direct response (HTTP 200) with body `hello world`.
-Inside the `http_filters` section we're configuring the `envoy.filters.http.wasm` filter and referencing the local WASM file (`main.wasm`) we've built earlier.
+Inside the `http_filters` section, we're configuring the `envoy.filters.http.wasm` filter and referencing the local WASM file (`main.wasm`) we've built earlier.

-Let's run the Envoy with this configuration in the background
+Let's run the Envoy with this configuration in the background:

 ```sh
 getenvoy run -c envoy.yaml &
 ```

 Envoy instance should start without any issues.
-Once it's started we can make a request to the port Envoy is listening on (`18000`):
+Once it's started, we can send a request to the port Envoy is listening on (`18000`):

 ```sh
 $ curl localhost:18000